Forest Inventory and Industry Reports

 See image citations for associated image credits.

-The following data tables support the annual species summaries:
+The following data tables support the annual species summaries and Wisconsin Forest Resources Report.
+Information is current as of 2018 FIA data.

 - Information About Acreage by Forest Type